 These A-Level results were matched by an impressive set of Vocational qualifications.
 Amelie Scroggs (D*D*D A), Rebekah Lord (D*D*A C), Olivia Moran (D*D*D), Georgia McMullen (D*DD), Holly Pearsall (D*DD), Lucy Thompson (D*DD), Stevie Williams (D*DD) Aqsa Shan (DDD), Emma Johnson (DDD), Jade Wooton (DDD), Isabelle Ogden (DDAA), Phoebe Mills (DDC).

-Intended destinations for the Class of 2018 includes Oxford, Imperial College, Liverpool, Manchester, Warwick, Cardiff, Nottingham, Sheffield, Durham, Loughborough and their chosen subjects include Medicine, Dentistry, Music, Biochemistry, Sports Management, Chemical Engineering, Mechanical Engineering, Nursing, Business Management, Computer Science, Law, Theology and many more.
+Intended destinations for the Class of 2020 includes Oxford, Bristol, Liverpool, Manchester, Warwick, Cardiff, Nottingham, Sheffield, Durham, Loughborough, to name a few and their chosen subjects include Mathematics, French, Physics, Medicine, Veterinary Science, Music, Biochemistry, Sport and Exercise Science, Engineering, Nursing, Business Management, Computer Science, Law, Building Surveying and many more.